teserakt-io/automation-engine/README.md

 For more details, see [the triggers documentation](./doc/triggers.md)

-## Automation Engine API
+## Automation engine API

-The c2ae-api is exposing http and grpc endpoints, allowing to create, read, update or delete rules.
+The c2ae-api is exposing HTTP and gRPC endpoints, allowing to create, read, update or delete rules.
 It also start the c2ae internal engine, which will monitor the existing triggers and launch their rule action if conditions are met.

 ### Usage